gaspan/pharmatech_email_test/README.md

  8. Check to verify you received the email
 *NOTE: Depending on the mail client, your email may be delivered to the junk / spam folders*

-## To edit the email that is sent,
+## To edit the email file that is sent,

  1. CD to the zija_test_email directory inside the cloned git repo
  2. Make any needed changes to the file email_testfile.html